vn971/macro-format/README.txt

 and I hope it has its strong sides.

+==== Future plans ====

+I may add other simple-stupid macros in the future, if I find any that would be nice and useful.
+Few things that I have in mind:

+* a macro that allows you to print the class and line number _from which the macro was called_.
+That is possible, the only thing is to implement it.)

+* a macro based on string-interpolators.
+So you could write, for example:

+pretty"hello there, my name is $name, and here's information about me: $$status, $${user.id} $${request.id} $${user.isActivated}"

+Benefits of such approach would be: simpler to read, simpler to write, in-lined source code could possibly be returned as-is, not converted to AST (we would have "user.id = " insdead of "user.id() = ")

 ==== Other notes ====

 Main git repo: https://gitorious.org/macro-format/macro-format Github mirror: https://github.com/vn971/macro-format

 (Gitorious is just a free software alternative to github.)

-I may add other simple-stupid macros in the future, if I find any that would be nice and useful.

 Copyright: Vasya Novikov.
 License: GPL v3.